 Coffee is a centuries-old brewed drink prepared from roasted coffee beans, which are the seeds of “berries” from the Coffea plant.
 Records show that coffee has been enjoyed for over 500 years, dating back to the 15th century where it was first drank by people living in Yemen during religious ceremonies.
 Today, coffee beans are cultivated in over 70 countries worldwide, primarily in warm, tropical regions along the equator, such as in Central and South America, Southeast Asia, India, and Africa.

 The two most commonly grown types of coffee are arabica and robusta.
 While not a big contributor of vitamins and minerals to your diet (with the exception of being a riboflavin food), coffee is a much better choice than energy drinks, soda, and sweetened teas or juices.
-It contains no sugar or carbs and virtually no calories.
+It contains no sugar or carbs and virtually no calories, so it fits in nearly all diets, including the vegan, Paleo and ketosis diet (keto diet).

 One eight-ounce cup of regular coffee contains about: (5)